jadudm/cgov-util/README.md

 ./gov.gsa.fac.cgov-util s3_to_db --db <src-db-name> --s3path s3://<dest-s3-name>/path/to/store/
 ```

-- Backup Postgres Tables to another Postres DB
+- Backup Postgres Tables to another Postgres instance:
     - This requires a secondary postgres in your docker compose, with the expected `5431:5432` ports, while the primary runs on `5432:5432`.
 These can be changed if desired.
+Port changes (if applicable) are only required for local testing & development.
+    - When running on cloud.gov environements, the port and URI are contained in `$VCAP_SERVICES` for the `src_db` and `dest_db` and thus require no changes.
 ```
 ./gov.gsa.fac.cgov-util db_to_db --src_db <src-db-name> --dest_db <dest-db-name>
 ```